 It's that time of year again!
 Please help continue to support the District 105 Fine Arts Program by contributing to our annual Century Resources Fundraiser!
-Flyers and order forms will be circulating throughout the community from October 15-31.
+Flyers and order forms will be circulating throughout the community in late October and early November.
 Be on the lookout and thank you for your support!!